 There are a few avenues you can take to pay for long-term care.
 Some of those options include paying out-of-pocket, having your insurance cover a portion of your care, and even reversing your own mortgage to gain equity.
 If you have the means and the will, those options can be effective but they may not be the most efficient.

 Medicaid is a terrific way to cover long-term care costs.
 Medicaid can cover up to 50% of your total long-term care costs, including nursing homes.
 It may be a little more difficult to qualify for Medicaid due to its strict requirements process but with strategic help from a trusted Medicaid planning attorney, you may be able to utilize the benefits of Medicaid while retaining much of your own finances.

 Is Medicaid the Best Way to Pay for Long-Term Care?

 Medicaid is a very effective way to cover costly long-term expenses.
 The requirements to qualify for Medicaid make it hard for anyone to just sign up.
 Still, the program helps significantly in acquiring substantial and beneficially long-term care.
 A Medicaid trust can be set up by you with the help of a Medicaid planning attorney to help you get the best care for the best cost.

 What Can a Medicaid Lawyer Do to Aid Me?

-The experienced Estate planning attorneys in Phoenix at Israel & Gerity, PLLC will do what it takes to create a long-term plan that fits your needs and comfortability.
+The experienced Estate planning attorney at Israel & Gerity, PLLC will do what it takes to create a long-term plan that fits your needs and comfortability.
 Letting Israel & Gerity, PLLC gauge your situation and assess the options available to you can help craft a more fruitful future for you and your family.